alexbooth/neural-video-generator/README.md

 ```
 Change duration of the simulated run by adding the flag  `--test_duration=10`

 Test failure case by changing mode to `--mode=TEST_FAIL`.
-This simulates what the contents of the `STATUS` file would look like during a failure. ##TODO IMPLEMENT THIS
+This simulates what the contents of the `STATUS` file would look like during a failure.